 J. K. Rowling and Rob Thurman

-Later when Rowling decided to write for the mature audience she picked male pseudonym Robert Galbraith, to publish her crime mystery The Cuckoo’s Calling.
-As much as she would like to defend her choice for opting a male pseudonym, stating she didn’t want her reputation to color the expectations from her new work, I call ‘Liar, Liar pants on Fire’.
-As much as I respect for influencing my childhood and creating a magical world, I am willing to pick a fight with her on this.
+Later when Rowling decided to write for a mature audience she picked the male pseudonym Robert Galbraith, to publish her crime mystery The Cuckoo’s Calling.
+As much as she would like to defend her choice for opting for a male pseudonym, stating she didn’t want her reputation to color the expectations from her new work, I call ‘Liar, Liar Pants on Fire’.
+As much as I respect them for influencing my childhood and creating a magical world, I am willing to pick a fight with her on this.
 She could have picked a new pseudonym which was female.

-She too timidly tries to defend her choice by stating she was always nicked name by her family Rob, but the truth is because female authors are still looked at with prejudice in genera like sci-fi, crime, horror and action-oriented audience, which includes, publishers, critics, and readers alike.
+She too timidly tries to defend her choice by stating she was always nicked name by her family Rob, but the truth is that female authors are still looked at with prejudice in general like sci-fi, crime, horror, and action-oriented audience, which includes, publishers, critics, and readers alike.